sec200 | undergraduate

 - Explore disaster communications using social media.

 - Relate emerging challenges and opportunities related to emergency management practices.

 - Discuss the history of emergency management in the United States.

 - Explain the importance of maintaining a continuous planning process.

-- Evaluate the guidelines for developing an emergency plan.
+- Outline the guidelines for developing an emergency plan.

 Please ask about these special rates: